| Title: | Frequency Distribution Tables, Histograms and Polygons |

 respectively) will be used.

-It can be provided also:
+It can also be provided as:

 ‘x’ and ‘k’ (number of class intervals);